 As a wedding photographer and a photojournalist, I create vibrant, playful, engaging imagery that evokes the emotion of your wedding day.
 Based in Birmingham with a second home base in New Orleans, I especially love photographing weddings that have a little flair, be that in the form of a backyard reception, a second line or a crazy dance party.
 No matter how you choose to celebrate, the truth is I will probably cry at your wedding.

 My art form is capturing people’s emotions.
-When photographing you, I try to feel what you are feeling and translate that into moving imagery.
-The magic of weddings moves me.
-As a photographer I am interested in creating beautiful images, particularly images involving people.
-I consider myself a highly empathetic person, so while beautiful pictures are part of the deal, I am most interested in learning about you through your emotions, actions and reactions, capturing those real moments that happen during and in between the planned portions of the day.
+I consider myself a highly empathetic person, so while beautiful pictures are part of the deal, I am most interested in learning about you through your emotions, actions and reactions, capturing those moments that happen during and in between the planned portions of the day.

 Being with a couple on their wedding day is a privilege.
 There aren’t many situations with more gravitas than being present at such an intimate time, to witness couples’ vulnerability and excitement.
 Making those glances, gestures and emotions permanent for my couples and their family and friends to revisit and re-experience is incredibly powerful to me.